 All this does not look very fair to customers, but it is very profitable for the owners of digital distribution platforms and publishers of games and software.
 One digital copy in one hand without the right to transfer and with the possibility to refuse service at any time!

 It is not surprising that with the gradual monopolization of the market, the produced games quality began to steadily fall, and the release of a frankly unfinished game became the rule rather than the exception.
+And while Steam is the hegemon of the digital distribution market, the situation will only get worse.

 But can a completely new platform attract both game publishers and their buyers to its side?
 Or the situation, succinctly described by the phrase "mice cried, pricked, but continued to eat cactus" will never change?